-Business intelligence – Deals with what happened in the past and how it happened leading up to the present moment.
-It identifies big trends and patterns without digging too much into the why’s or predicting the future.
+Business intelligence (BI) – Deals with what happened in the past and how it happened leading up to the present moment.
+It identifies big trends and patterns without digging too much into the why’s or predicting what will happen next.

 Confused yet?
-Let’s use an example from football as a metaphor to help clarify things.
+Let’s use an example from football as a metaphor to help clarify everything that we just mentioned.

 Business Intelligence vs Business Analytics As Seen Through Football

 Let’s say you’re on the coaching staff of a football team and you want to review the most recent game.
 You do this to see how you can fix your errors and replicate your successes.

 Using our previous definitions, BI would be the process of identifying all the statistics and plays that led to your team winning.
 It would identify that you kept possession of the ball for much longer than your opponents.
 It would also identify the trend that your right side of the field was instrumental in retaining possession through excellent passing.